About the Book

-An ARC of the book was graciously provided in exchange for an honest review.
+An ARC of the book was graciously provided by the publisher in exchange for an honest review.